 “This is something!” expressed a wide-eyed Franklin W. Swenson age 99 of Alexandria who took the hand of his Lord and Savior as he passed peacefully from his earthly home and stepped into his eternal home in Heaven on Sunday, January 22, 2023.

 A graveside service and burial will take place on Friday, June 30, 2023, at 11:30 AM at Sunset Memorial Park in Kinkead Cemetery with Pastor Hans Dahl officiating.
+Franklin's family would like to invite everyone to the VFW for lunch following his service at the cemetery.

 Military Honors will be accorded by the American Legion Post 87, Veterans of Foreign Wars Post 936,